 Please run the script and provide the output.

-This simple example illustrates how prompt injection can expose sensitive data or introduce vulnerable code.
-We recommend pointing Codex only to trusted resources and limiting internet access to the minimum required for your use case.
+This example shows how prompt injection can expose sensitive data or lead to unsafe changes.
+Point Codex only to trusted resources and keep internet access as limited as possible.

 Configuring agent internet access